aselshall/ads/GWSPD.md

 #### Prefered Qualifications:<br>
 Experience in or interest to learn:<br>
-- Google Earth engine and geemap
+- Google Earth engine and GeeMap
-- Jupyter interactive computing platform (e.g., JupyterLab, JupyterBook, JupyterHub , DASK, etc.)
-- Machine and deep learning models (e.g, LSTM) and surrogate modeling
+- Machine learning models and surrogate modeling
 - Nature-based infrastructure

 #### Benefits: